Samuel91-design/PBSHM-challenge/README.md

 ### 3. Run Tasks Individually

-Each notebook in `pbshm_tasks/` is fully self-contained.
+Each notebook is fully self-contained.
 Open any task notebook and run all cells.
 Every modelling function is defined inline with explanatory comments.

 ---